Molly J. Crockett

 Molly J. Crockett is an American neuroscientist who studies human morality, altruism and decision making.
-She received the 2019 Janet Taylor Spence Award from the Association for Psychological Science.
+They received the 2019 Janet Taylor Spence Award from the Association for Psychological Science.

 Career

 Crockett is originally from Irvine, California.
-She is an associate professor of psychology at Princeton University.
-Previously she was an associate professor of Psychology at Yale, and associate professor of experimental Psychology at the University of Oxford, a fellow at University College London and the University of Zürich, funded by the Sir Henry Wellcome Postdoctoral Fellowship from the Wellcome Trust, awarded in 2010.
-After completing her Bachelor of Science at the University of California, Los Angeles, she completed her PhD at King's College, Cambridge, where she was a Gates Cambridge Scholar.
+They are an associate professor of psychology at Princeton University.
+Previously they were an associate professor of Psychology at Yale, and associate professor of experimental Psychology at the University of Oxford, a fellow at University College London and the University of Zürich, funded by the Sir Henry Wellcome Postdoctoral Fellowship from the Wellcome Trust, awarded in 2010.
+After completing her Bachelor of Science at the University of California, Los Angeles, they completed their PhD at King's College, Cambridge, where she was a Gates Cambridge Scholar.

 Work

 Crockett studies behavioral neuroscience, with a particular focus on the role of neurotransmitters on decision-making, for example studying how antidepressants affect negotiations in experimental settings.
-She has criticized science journalists for over hyping the generality of some of her research findings.
+They have criticized science journalists for over hyping the generality of some of their research findings.

 Recently, Crockett has begun researching moral outrage.